 Integrate Apple devices with Microsoft Exchange

-You can integrate iPhone, iPad and Mac computers with Microsoft Exchange, allowing organisations to quickly and automatically configure user’s devices to take advantage of Exchange features.
+You can integrate iPhone, iPad, and Mac devices with Microsoft Exchange, allowing organizations to quickly and automatically configure user’s devices to take advantage of Exchange features.
 Before you configure your mobile device management (MDM) solution to add Exchange payloads to a configuration profile, check the version of Exchange that Apple supports.

 iOS and iPadOS support the following versions of Exchange: